mrenyard/RAMP/www/assets/func/README.md

 FUNC.[moduleName]();
 ```

-For more details on avalible modules see the list below,
+For more details on available modules see the list below,
 you will find API documentaion within the adjacent docs folder.

 Matt Renyard.

-List of avalible Libaries
+List of available Libaries
 --------------------------------------------------
 - [Base Classes and the INIT System (init.js)](docs/init.md)
 - [Library of Commonly Used Functionality Across FUNC Modules (FUNC.core)](docs/core.md)